Blacktown - South

 Blacktown - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Blacktown-South is one of the most culturally diverse areas in Australia, with 49.2% of its population born overseas and 54.3% speaking a language other than English at home.
-Christianity is the predominant religion in Blacktown-South, comprising 48.9% of its population.
-Hinduism is notably overrepresented compared to Greater Sydney, with 14.3% of Blacktown-South's population identifying as Hindu versus 14.7% regionally.
+Blacktown-South is among the most culturally diverse areas in Australia, with 49.2% of its population born overseas and 54.3% speaking a language other than English at home.
+The dominant religion in Blacktown-South is Christianity, comprising 48.9% of the population.
+Hinduism is notably overrepresented, making up 14.3% compared to 14.7% across Greater Sydney.

 Frequently Asked Questions - Diversity